MEDEA'S TV TROPES

 Fashionable Asymmetry: In Medea's signature outfit, she rocks a long-sleeved sailor fuku-ish top.
 On one sleeve, right in the middle, you'll spot her butterfly logo, an ankh, or any other meaningful symbol that is associated with her.
 A little emblem of her identity, representing a little who she is and what she stands for.
 Her other sleeve keeps it clean and simple, with only the pink link with no fancy icons or emblems.
 She also has two sidebelts around her right leg only.

-• Since in any other dimension she visited in her dreams, Warren was either stopped just in time before completing The 7th Attempt or simply never fathomed the idea of making one in the first place, Medea is effectively alone in the multiverse.
+• In every other dimension she visited in her dreams, Warren was either stopped just before completing The 7th Attempt or never even considered trying it in the first place.
+This leaves Medea effectively alone in the Multiverse.

 • Despite the honey badger's modest size of just three feet, hardly impressive in the African animal hierarchy, it remains one of the most dangerous creatures.
 Meanwhile, Medea, standing at 5'6" (with heels on), isn't exactly imposing either, but she's feared as the most notorious dark magician in the entire story.